mrburrito/docker.github.io/machine/drivers/aws.md

 You need to change the SSH username only if the custom AMI you use has a different SSH username.

 You can change the SSH username with the `--amazonec2-ssh-user` according to the AMI you selected with the `--amazonec2-ami`.

+## Connecting Instance (Ephemeral) Storage

+Several EC2 instance types provide one or more direct-attached storage devices that can be used to support I/O intensive operations.
+If you specify a supported instance type, you can attach these devices by providing one or more `--amazonec2-instance-storage <device_number>:<device_name>` options.

+`device_number` indicates the index of the instance storage device (`0` for the first drive, `1` for the second, etc.)

+`device_name` is the path of the block device where the drive will be attached (e.g. `/dev/sdm`, `/dev/xvdb`). `device_name` must start with either `/dev/sd` or `/dev/xvd` followed by any combination of lowercase letters.

+The root volume is typically attached to `/dev/xvda` so both `/dev/xvda` and `/dev/sda` should  not be used as device names.
+This option will not override block device mappings specified in your AMI.

+This example attaches all storage devices on an m3.xlarge instance:

+	$ docker-machine create --driver amazonec2 --amazonec2-access-key AKI******* --amazonec2-secret-key 8T93C********* --amazonec2-instance-type m3.xlarge --amazonec2-instance-storage 0:/dev/sdb --amazonec2-instance-storage 1:/dev/sdc